sergeyuwt/deploy/serge/TSW-61922/README.md

 	* Click "Resource groups"
 	* Find the resource group whose name starts with ..., click on it
 	* Click the "Public IP address" resource.
 You will be shown the IP Address
-- Connect Teradici PCoIP client to the Teradici PCoIP Standard Agent
+- Connect Teradici PCoIP Client to the Teradici PCoIP Standard Agent
 	* Using the IP address found in the prevous step, you can now connect Teradici PCoIP Client to the Teradici PCoIP Standard Agent.

 ### What you need to do after usage